 Adventure Cruises in Norway

 The solitude of Norway's Scandinavian coastline is where adventurous travelers fall in love with this rugged region year after year.
 With nearly half of the country falling above the Arctic Circle, booking an Arctic cruise is one of the best ways to visit Norway.
 Choose from any number of dates and locations - small ship cruising around Norway takes place throughout the year.
-Norway adventure cruises will pave the way for you to encounter some of the most remote wildlife on earth, like walrus, polar bears, orcas, and beluga whales.
+Norway adventure cruises will pave the way for you to encounter some of the most remote wildlife on earth, like walruses, polar bears, orcas, and beluga whales.

 Svalbard Archipelago (Spitsbergen)

-If whale watching and witnessing the majestic Aurora Borealis (otherwise known as Northern Lights) are your main Norway cruise goals, booking a small boat cruise through the Svalbard Arctic island chain is the way to go.
+If whale watching and witnessing the majestic Aurora Borealis (otherwise known as the Northern Lights) are your main Norway cruise goals, booking a small boat cruise through the Svalbard Arctic island chain is the way to go.
 Located halfway between Norway and the North Pole, Svalbard cruises will take you where few have the privilege to travel.
 The Svalbard Archipelago's remoteness makes small ship cruising the best way to experience this isolated region.
 Travel in and around the Arctic waters surrounding Svalbard's largest island, Spitsbergen, to see jagged mountain peaks, glaciers, and some of the most exciting marine life on the planet.

 The quaint fishing village of Lofoten is one of Norway's best-kept secrets.
 Booking a Norway cruise through this scenic archipelago is the best way to experience this region's jagged mountain peaks, clear-water inlets, beautiful beaches, and spectacular marine life.
 You will be surrounded by raw, rugged beauty throughout your Lofoten Islands cruise.
 The dramatic scenery set amongst picturesque fishing villages makes for a photographer's dream.
 Set above the Arctic Circle, Lofoten is home to one of the world's northernmost populated regions, where daily sightings of sea eagles, puffins, and the Northern Lights are a way of life.